NForza/Cyrus/README.md

 public async Task<Customer> Query(CustomerByIdQuery query)
 ```

 No extra configuration is needed to hook up queries and their handlers.
-The code generation connects queries to handlers based on these conventions:
+The code generation connects queries to handlers based on these requirements:

 - A Query type must have the `[Query]` attribute
 - Handler methods must have the `[QueryHandler]` attribute